craftcms/docs/docs/4.x/extend/migrations.md

 php craft migrate/all
 ```

-Craft will also check for new plugin migrations on control panel requests, for any plugins that have a new [schema version](craft3:craft\base\PluginTrait::$schemaVersion), and content migrations can be applied from the Control Panel by going to Utilities → Migrations.
+Craft will also check for new plugin migrations on control panel requests, for any plugins that have a new [schema version](craft3:craft\base\PluginTrait::$schemaVersion), and content migrations can be applied from the control panel by going to Utilities → Migrations.

 ## Plugin Install Migrations